KevinGutowski/A-Lion/readme.md

 ### Tips
 1. You can use the arrow keys on your keyboard to quickly change the selected layer (Up/Down arrows) and the alignment type (Left/Right arrows)
 2. If you just select two layers and you want to quickly invert the key object, hold down control when selecting an alignment type.
+If you select more than two layers the plugin window will be shown allowing you to specify a key layer.

 ![image](https://github.com/KevinGutowski/A-Lion/blob/master/preview_images/preview2.gif?raw=true)